idesignpbp/public-api-documentation/source/includes/_orders.md

 Parameter | Default | Description
 --------- | ------- | -----------
-order_id | N/A | Show garments that are part of a specific dealer order
+order_id | N/A | Show garments that are part of a specific dealer order order_status_code | N/A | Show garments that are in a specific order status delay_status_code | N/A | Show garments that are in a specific delay status

 ### Other